Tawanda23/Azure-End-to-End-Project/Feature-Documentation.md

 - The `delivery_date` column was designed to store date values.
 - Ensure that relevant validations are in place to handle date inputs appropriately.

+## Reverting the Feature

+If there's a need to revert the feature:

+1. Follow the steps outlined
+markdown
+Copy code
+in the [Revert Section](#reverting-the-feature) of this documentation.
+2. Communicate the revert to the team, ensuring everyone is aware of the changes.

+## Future Development

+While the feature has been reverted for now, there might be future scenarios where it becomes relevant again.
+Keep the documentation up-to-date, and consider incorporating user feedback for improvements.

+---